White Lies (2013 New Zealand film): Plot

 As a young girl Paraiti (Te Ahurei Rakuraku), witnesses the brutal killing of her family by European settlers in a conflict that leaves a permanent scar on her cheek.
 Many years later, Paraiti (Whirimako Black), lives a semi-nomadic existence in the rural Te Urewera region of New Zealand, and is working underground as a medicine woman and healer.
 In 1907, the New Zealand government passed the Tohunga Suppression Act to outlaw natural healing for Māori.
 Forbidden from practicing her traditional healing arts and using native medicine under the act, Paraiti endeavours to care for her people in strict secrecy.
 It is later revealed that Paraiti trains pregnant young women in birthing procedures and secretly uses a variety of herbs and plants to apply ancient healing methods to her patients.

 On a rare visit to town, Paraiti is approached by Maraea (Rachel House), the Māori housekeeper of a wealthy white woman named Rebecca Vickers (Antonia Prebble).
 Rebecca is pregnant and seeks to terminate the pregnancy before her wealthy husband, a businessman, returns from an extended absence in Europe.
 Paraiti would be paid handsomely for her services and discretion, provided she could perform the abortion in less than a week's time.
 Initially, Paraiti refuses to help, but changes her mind when a young Māori girl and her unborn baby die at the hands of a white nurse.
 The scene has been described as a harrowing turning point for Paraiti, as she is forced to retrieve the whenua (placenta) of the stillborn child from a rusted garbage can in order to return it to her land and people.
 Paraiti decides to help Rebecca as her way of “restoring some justice”, although it is unclear exactly what she means.

 Mrs Vickers is an "imperious snob" who shows obvious disdain towards Paraiti and her “ancient ways.”
 Maraea proves an even greater adversary, refusing to speak to Paraiti in their native language and speaking down to her.
 Nevertheless, Paraiti remains stoic.
 As the week progresses, Paraiti begins to uncover hidden secrets within the house, while revealing her own plan for justice.
 The pivotal turning point occurs when it is revealed that Maraea is Rebecca's mother and has been bleaching her skin daily since childhood to ensure her survival in a white world.
 The birth of the baby would reveal her true identity to her husband and to society.

-The final scene of the film depicts Rebecca giving birth on clay under the house, surrounded by Paraiti and Maraea.
+Rebecca gives birth on the clay floor of the cellar under the house, surrounded by Paraiti and Maraea.